Kyrsten Sinema: Telecommunications

 In 2016, Sinema was one of five House Democrats to vote for a Republican-backed bill barring the Federal Communications Commission (FCC) from regulating broadband rates.
 Her vote broke from her party; other Democrats were strongly opposed to the measure, and President Obama said he would veto it if it passed.

 In 2019, Sinema was the sole Senate Democrat not to co-sponsor the Save the Internet Act, which would restore Obama-era regulations preventing ISPs from throttling consumers' website traffic.
 She worked with Senate Republican Roger Wicker to develop their own net neutrality bill.

 Personal life

 Sinema married, and later divorced, her BYU classmate Blake Dain.
 She is openly bisexual.
 She had been reported to be the only atheist member of Congress, although she has rejected the label.

+In late 2025, an alienation of affection lawsuit was filed against Sinema for pursuing a relationship with her married bodyguard, Matthew Ammel, which became broader public knowledge in January 2026, when the case was moved to federal court.
+In March 2026, Sinema acknowledged that she had an affair with her bodyguard while she was in office.

 Amateur athlete

 Sinema has completed numerous marathons.
 In 2019, she completed a marathon in 3:28:17, which was fast enough for her (female) age group to qualify for the Boston Marathon.
 Two weeks before her Boston-qualifying race, she ran a three-mile race in 20:42, setting a record for women in Congress.
 In 2020, she set a personal record of 3:21:45 and later in 2021, she broke her right foot while running a marathon, requiring her to use a hands-free crutch.

 On November 17, 2013, Sinema completed an Ironman Triathlon in a little over 15 hours.
 She was the second active member of Congress, after Senator Jeff Merkley, to finish a long-distance triathlon, and the first to complete an Ironman-branded race.
 She completed the 2015 Ironman World Championship in Kona, Hawaii.